Adopted by AER Executive Board 24 January 2018

 AER Political priorities

 Document formulating the two core objectives into the political orientation of AER over the coming years.
 Adopted by the AER Bureau and ratified by the AER General Assembly.
-Renewed every two years.
+Renewed annually.

 AER members are encouraged to draft political reports on topics representative of the interests of AER members.
 These political report are useful lobbying tools, facilitating the exchange and compiling of good practices and allowing all interested AER members to promote their views and experiences on a given topic.